Modern Non-Linear Function-on-Function Regression: Introduction

-When it comes to function-on-function regression, \cite{Lian,Kadri} extended on the work by \cite{PREDA2007829}, where they fit a fully non-linear model using Reproducing Kernel Hilbert Spaces (RKHS) to functional outcomes.
-More recent works are by \cite{Scheipl}, \cite{Kim1}, \cite{Sun}, and \cite{SUN2020106814}, where \cite{Scheipl} gave an additive model for function-on-function regression based on \cite{articlel1} and fitted it using trivariate tensor product basis approach. \cite{Kim1} introduced another estimation approach to fit the same model using orthogonal B-splines and Functional Principal Component Analysis (FPCA).
-The work by \cite{Sun} is an extension of \cite{Caiff} where they use an RKHS framework to estimate a function-on-function linear model.
-The functional quadratic model by \cite{quad} was extended to the functional response case by \cite{SUN2020106814}.
-Also, functional single index models \citep{s1,EILERS2009196,bookr1} were extended to the function-on-function setting by \cite{Jiang5}.
-All these methods help fit different function-on-function models using basis expansion or RKHS but they are still restrictive as either they are linear models or ignore interactions.
-They all have a particular structure that limits the kind of patterns they can learn.
 From a deep learning view, \cite{1007599, articler4,ConanGuez2002MultilayerPF} first introduced the Functional Neural Network (FNN) and proved its validity by theoretical arguments and simulation experiments.
 FNN was then further investigated by \cite{wang2019multilayer,wang2019remaining} using FPCA.
 They also demonstrated the superiority of FNN to other deep learning alternatives (CNN, RNN, LSTM).
-This expansion of the neural network to functional data is interesting, as it enables efficient non-linear learning when the predictors are functions.
+This expansion of the neural network to functional data enabled efficient non-linear learning when the predictors are functions.
 In the FNN architecture, only the first layer is a functional hidden layer with functional neurons that give a scalar output, which is then connected to regular hidden layers and finally the output layer.
-This approach does not embrace functional data completely. \cite{wang2020nonlinear} recently extended FNN to model functional response, but again the architecture was limited, as it only embraces the functional data in the first hidden layer and the final output layer.
+This approach does not embrace functional data completely. \cite{wang2020nonlinear} recently extended FNN to model functional response, but again the architecture is limited, as it only embraces the functional data in the first hidden layer and the final output layer.
 As we can see above, much of the work are extensions of some version of scalar-on-function models.
 We propose a new architecture inspired from FNN and \cite{rao2021nonlinear} for modeling a functional response using functional inputs, where we have a continuous mapping throughout the network.